KyleRego/KyleRego.github.io/collections/_notes/how-to-design-programs.markdown

 emoji: 😮
 ---

-When I was at the beginning of teaching myself programming, I found [teachyourselfcs.com](https://teachyourselfcs.com) which recommended some books for learning programming.
-The one I ended up reading was [How to Design Programs](https://htdp.org/).
+When I was teaching myself programming, I found [teachyourselfcs.com](https://teachyourselfcs.com), which recommended some books for teaching yourself programming.
+The one I read was [How to Design Programs](https://htdp.org/).

 I think the main idea of this textbook is that the structure of the data informs the structure of the program.
-Designing or understanding the structure of the data is therefore critical in program design.
+Designing or understanding the structure of the data is a very important step in program design.

-As an example to demonstrate this point, exercise 320 from the book asks you write a function which counts how many times a symbol appears in an S-expression.
-The definition of the S-expression data type shows that it is recursive:
+As an example to demonstrate this point, consider a function that counts how many times a symbol appears in an S-expression (exercise 320).
+The data type is recursive by definition:

 {% highlight racket %}
 ; An S-expr is one of: